mika-espoo/docs/guides/data-privacy/audit-logging.md

 This provides an ultimate level of resiliency, plus additional benefits:

-- **Audit log messages are guaranteed to be delivered** &mdash; even if the audit log service should be down for a longer time period.
+- **Audit log messages are guaranteed to be delivered** — even if the audit log service should be down for a longer time period.

-- **Asynchronous delivery of log messages** &mdash; the main thread doesn't wait for requests being sent and successfully processed by the audit log service.
+- **Asynchronous delivery of log messages** — the main thread doesn't wait for requests being sent and successfully processed by the audit log service.

-- **False log messages are avoided** &mdash;  messages are forwarded to the audit log service on successfully committed requests; and skipped in case of rollbacks.
+- **False log messages are avoided** — messages are forwarded to the audit log service on successfully committed requests; and skipped in case of rollbacks.

 This transparently applies to all implementations, even [custom implementations](#custom-implementation).
 You can opt out of this default by configuring outbox: false in the configuration, for example, as we do in the default configuration for development: